App Logo

 Hooks() []Hook

-HookBefore // Executed before route matching and handling
+HookBefore // Before route matching and handling

 type Hook struct {